Private Prediction via PAC Privacy: Evaluation

 \subsection{Private Model Distillation}

-To evaluate the distillation protocol described in \cref{sec:distillation}, we simulate a scenario where the curator uses the private response mechanism to label a large auxiliary dataset.
+To evaluate the distillation protocol described in \cref{sec:distillation}, we simulate a scenario where the curator uses the private prediction mechanism to label a large auxiliary dataset.
 As a proof of concept, we use the ImageNet partition of the CINIC-10 dataset~\cite{darlow2018cinic10imagenetcifar10} as our auxiliary dataset; while it shares the same 10 classes as CIFAR-10, it represents a distinct distribution.
-This mimics realistic deployment settings where the distillation data may be collected from user queries, or curated from public sources.
+This mimics realistic deployment settings: the auxiliary data may be collected from user queries, or curated from public sources.
 We restrict this experiment to CIFAR-10; to the best of our knowledge, there are no similar auxiliary datasets for the other datasets.
-We use all 210,000 examples in the CINIC-ImageNet dataset to query the private response mechanism trained on CIFAR-10, under a strict per-step budget of $b=2^{-32}$.
-To ensure the quality of the distillation data, we apply confidence filtering (cf. \cref{prop:filtering}) with a significance level $\alpha=0.01$.
+We use all 210,000 examples in CINIC-ImageNet to query the private prediction mechanism trained on CIFAR-10, under a strict per-step budget of $b=2^{-32}$.
+To ensure label quality, we apply confidence filtering (cf. \cref{prop:filtering}) with $\alpha=0.01$.
 The accepted samples, with their privacy-preserving labels, are then used to train a Wide-ResNet-28-10 model from scratch.
-We run this distillation process 5 times and report the average results.
+We run 5 times and report the average.

-The private responses trained on CIFAR-10 achieve an accuracy of 58.66\% on the ImageNet examples, as a result of distribution shift.
-However, our confidence filtering proves highly effective in practice: it retains $\approx40\%$ of the privately labeled auxiliary examples, and the accuracy on this subset rises dramatically to over 95\%.
-This confirms that the hypothesis test successfully isolates high-quality, in-distribution examples from the noisy, out-of-distribution data.
+The private prediction mechanism trained on CIFAR-10 achieves 58.66\% accuracy on the ImageNet examples, much lower than its 87.79\% accuracy on CIFAR-10, as a result of distribution shift.
+However, our confidence filtering proves highly effective in practice: it retains 40.14\% of the privately labeled auxiliary examples, and the accuracy on this subset rises dramatically to over 95\%.
+This confirms that the hypothesis test is able to isolate high-quality, in-distribution examples from the noisy, out-of-distribution data.